 Before graduating from FVSU, Appling was promoted from a crew position to management in the Hardee’s system, but she turned it down.
 “The reason I was at Fort Valley was to get a degree.
 I would not accept going into management prior to graduation,” Appling said.

 After earning her degree, Appling spent more than 22 years advancing in the Hardees franchise.
 She eventually earned a promotion to Hardee’s corporate headquarters in Rocky Mount, North Carolina.
 There, she supervised a test kitchen as a training manager where products are sampled and must pass specific standards before being offered on the menu.
-One of the products successfully exiting the test facility are Hardees famed biscuits.
+One of the products successfully exiting the test facility is Hardees famed biscuits.

 “When Hardee’s rolled out that biscuit, I was the manager that tested it in the kitchen,” Appling said.